shaunagm/actionrising/README.md

 ## Setting up the site locally

-Note: these instructions have been tested on Linux (Ubuntu 14.04) and OS X 10.12.1.
+Note: these instructions have been tested on Linux (Ubuntu 14.04) and OS X (10.12.1 and 10.12.2).

-1) Clone the repository from GitHub
+1) [Clone](https://help.github.com/articles/cloning-a-repository/) the repository from GitHub

+1) Install [pip](https://pip.pypa.io/en/stable/installing/) if you don't have it already.

+1) Use pip to install a [virtualenv](https://virtualenv.pypa.io/en/stable/userguide/#usage) called `venv`

+    pip install virtualenv

+1) Download and install [postgres](https://www.postgresql.org/download/).
+On OS X, [Postgress.App](http://postgresapp.com/) is recommended.
+To add Postgress.App to your path, type the following at the command line.
+Be sure to restart your terminal to ensure the path is updated.

+    sudo mkdir -p /etc/paths.d &&
+    echo /Applications/Postgres.app/Contents/Versions/latest/bin | sudo tee /etc/paths.d/postgresapp

-2) In the top level of the repo, create and activate a [virtualenv](https://virtualenv.pypa.io/en/stable/userguide/#usage) called `venv`
+1) Create and activate a virtual env called `venv` that uses python 2.7

-    virtualenv venv
+    virtualenv venv --python=python2.7
     source venv/bin/activate

-3) Install [pip](https://pip.pypa.io/en/stable/installing/) if you don't have it and install the requirements
+3) Once the virtualenv has been activated, install the requirements for it

     pip install -r requirements.txt